Pearls June Birthstone

 What Makes the June Birthstone Valuable?

 Pearls possess a uniquely delicate translucence and lustre that place them among the most highly valued gemstones.
 Pearls are extremely unique and rare because they are the only gemstone material formed and found within a living creature.
-Cherished and highly sought, pearls have become a classic adornment, a statement of fashion and commitment.
+Cherished and highly sought after, pearls have become a classic adornment, a statement of fashion and commitment.
 The most important factor in evaluating pearls is whether they are natural or cultured while being saltwater or freshwater pearls makes little difference to their value.
 Their colour depends very much on the species of mollusc that produced them and their environment.
 Pearls that have an even texture and are free of flaws on the surface are preferred.
 Very often fashion trends, and cultural traditions can influence the preference for certain types of pearls and colours which can also impact their value.
 Please check the buying guide below to find out which quality characteristics to look for when valuing and buying pearls.

 Pearl Buying Guide